Skip to main content

 studyDidFinish(_:)The user finished or dismissed the study

 studyDidFailToLoad(_:error:)The study could not be loaded or presented.
-Access error.localizedDescription for the cause — for example, a network error or another study is already being shown
+Access error.localizedDescription for the cause, such as a network error or another study already being shown

 All delegate methods are invoked on the main thread, so you can safely update your UI from them.
 Implement the methods you need.